 Overview of forest resources.
-The eastern portion of Arcata is located on forested slopes of Fickle Hill Ridge.
-The slopes contain mostly second growth conifer stands.
-These forested lands are both publicly and privately held.
-The City of Arcata owns three separate tracts of forestland that comprise approximately 2,445 acres~~two separate tracts of forest land that comprise approximately 1,125 acres~~.
-Together, the publicly owned Arcata Community Forest, that includes the~~and~~ Jacoby Creek Unit, Sunny Brae Unit and the Arcata Forest Unit~~Forests~~ constitute a significant ecological, recreational, economic and educational resource for the citizens of Arcata and the surrounding region.
+The eastern portion of Arcata is located on forested slopes of Fickle Hill Ridge. ~~These~~ slopes contain mostly second-growth conifer stands.
+These forested lands are both publicly- and privately-held.
+The City of Arcata owns three separate tracts of forestland that comprise approximately 2,445 acres ~~two separate tracts of forest land that comprise approximately 1,125 acres~~.
+Together, the publicly-owned Arcata Community Forest, which ~~that includes the~~ Jacoby Creek Unit, Sunny Brae Unit, and the Arcata Forest Unit, ~~Forests~~ constitutes a significant ecological, recreational, economic, and educational resource for the citizens of Arcata and the surrounding region.

-The City ~~adopted the~~is currently updating the Arcata Community Forest Management Plan~~2020 Update~~.
-The 2020 Forest Management Plan will replace~~the~~ 1994 Arcata Community Forest & Jacoby Creek Forest Management Plan by~~incorporating, updating, and revising much of the document.
-The 2020~~ Forest Management Plan update reflects updated information, recent research, and State Forest Practice Rule changes, thus providing management direction with a higher degree of environmental protection.
-The goal of the Forest Management Plan is to provide a management flexible and adaptive management program that provides for protection and use of forest resources, ~~and~~ addresses local and regional issues and concerns, ~~and~~ and fulfills legislative requirements.
-The updated plan is fundamentally designed to restore and transition~~move~~ a relatively even-aged forest to a more structurally complex forest.
+The City ~~adopted the~~ updated the Arcata Community Forest Management Plan 2020 Update in 2022.
+The 2022 Forest Management Plan replaces the 1994 Arcata Community Forest & Jacoby Creek Forest Management Plan, by incorporating, updating, and revising much of the 1994 document.
+The 2022 Forest Management Plan update reflects updated information, recent research, and State Forest Practice Rule changes, thus providing management direction with a higher degree of

+~~environmental protection.
+The goal of the 2022 Forest Management Plan is to provide a management~~ flexible and adaptive management program that provides for protection and use of forest resources; ~~and addresses local and regional issues and concerns;~~ and fulfills legislative requirements.
+The updated plan is fundamentally designed to restore and transition~~move a~~ relatively even-aged forest to a more structurally complex forest.
 The long-term~~ultimate~~ goal is to develop late-seral or old-growth forest characteristics in the Arcata Community Forest.

-Tangible outcomes of management include:
+Tangible outcomes of this forest management approach include:

-- Fostering and accelerating the transition to an old forest stand structure through selective thinning that promotes light in the forest understory and stimulates recruitment of new tree age class. - Obtaining support from the community for management that includes timber harvests in close proximity to residential areas and recreational use areas. - Protecting and enhancing biological diversity and rare species, including maintenance of northern spotted owl (Strix occidentalis caurina) nesting pairs. - Contributing to the local economy by providing a source of wood products and jobs in the woods.

-- Providing an opportunity for residents to be involved in forest planning, as well as on-the-ground activities, with volunteer work days that amount to at least 5,000 volunteer hours per year. - Providing opportunities for non-motorized recreation and contributing to the local tourism economy. - Testing different silvicultural practices and "no-cut" watercourse protection zones to protect and enhance water quality, as well as providing a network of connectivity of older seral forest habitat for species that require those conditions. - Maintaining a climate resilient landscape within the city forestlands.
+- Fostering and accelerating the transition to an old-growth forest stand structure through selective thinning that promotes light in the forest understory and stimulates recruitment of new tree age classes. - Obtaining support from the community for management that includes timber harvests in close proximity to residential areas and recreational use areas. - Protecting and enhancing biological diversity and rare species, including maintenance of northern spotted owl (Strix occidentalis caurina) nesting pairs. - Contributing to the local economy by providing a source of wood products and jobs in the woods. - Providing an opportunity for residents to be involved in forest planning, as well as on-the-ground activities, with volunteer work days that amount to at least 5,000 volunteer hours per year. - Providing opportunities for non-motorized recreation and contributing to the local tourism economy. - Testing different silvicultural practices and "no cut" watercourse protection zones to protect and enhance water quality, as well as providing a network of connectivity between ~~ef~~ older seral forest habitat for species that require those conditions. - Maintaining a climate resilient landscape within the city forestlands.

-The Forest Management Plan provides direction and guidance for the managed uses of forest resources and non-timber resources with an emphasis on fish and wildlife habitat, recreation, watershed protection, demonstration and education, research, and timber management to provide guidance for integrated multi-resource management activities and to establish standards and guidelines for the Arcata Community Forest and Jacoby Creek Forest.
-The Resource Conservation and Management Elements contain overall goals and policies for forest management, which are derived from the Forest Management Plan.
-The Forest Management Plan includes goals, policies, detailed management direction, monitoring and evaluation techniques for the City-owned forests.
-The forest management plan goals are listed below.
+~~The 2022 Forest Management Plan provides direction and guidance for the managed uses of forest resources and non-timber resources with an emphasis on fish and wildlife habitat, recreation, watershed protection, demonstration and education, research, and timber management.~~ ~~to provide guidance for integrated multi resource management activities and to establish standards and guidelines for the Arcata Community Forest and Jacoby Creek Forest.~~ The Resource Conservation & Management Elements contains overall goals and policies for forest management, which are derived from the Forest Management Plan. ~~The Forest Management Plan includes goals, policies, detailed management direction, monitoring and evaluation techniques for the City owned forests.~~ ~~The forest management plan goals are listed below.~~